-When Bridges turned 18, he travelled to New York to attend Herbert Bereghof Studio and join the Coast Guard Reserves.
-His service lasted for a full seven years, and taught the budding actor about hard work and discipline.
+When Bridges turned 18, he traveled to New York to attend the Herbert Berghof Studio and join the Coast Guard Reserve.
+His service lasted for a full seven years and taught the budding actor about hard work and discipline.

-Among his tasks, he not-so-fondly recalls needing to chip paint off of buoys as a buoy tender.
-Bridges and his mates would start at the bow to chip paint, work their way to the stern, then red lead everything, and finally apply a coat of paint.
+Among his tasks, he not so fondly recalls needing to chip paint off buoys as a buoy tender.
+Bridges and his mates would start at the bow to chip paint, work their way to the stern, then "red lead" everything and finally apply a coat of paint.
 By the time they had finished painting, it was time to start the process over again.
-His memories of the Coast Guard aren't sugar-coated.
+His memories of the Coast Guard aren't sugarcoated.

-"The ceiling is about 7 feet tall and below the racks where you sleep there's three or four racks stuffed into that space and you're out in the ocean at sea in a flat-bottomed boat up against the wind and the swells and everyone is puking.
-You return from the watch at about 4 a.m. and get dressed in your wool suit and go up there—that was a pretty terrible living condition.
+"The ceiling is about seven feet tall, and below the racks where you sleep, there's three or four racks stuffed into that space, and you're out in the ocean at sea in a flat-bottomed boat up against the wind and the swells, and everyone is puking.
+You return from the watch at about 4 a.m. and get dressed in your wool suit and go up there; that was a pretty terrible living condition.
 But, again, all the tough times make great memories when you look back.
 Like, I'm glad it's in the rearview mirror."

-"He proved to be right and I'm glad I followed his advice."
+"He proved to be right, and I'm glad I followed his advice," Bridges said.

-Although Bridges acted in movies and shows since he was young, his first major role came in "The Last Picture show" when he was 22 years old.
+Although Bridges acted in movies and shows since he was young, his first major role came in "The Last Picture Show" when he was 22 years old.
 From then on, Bridges was a commercial and critical success in Hollywood.
-He acted next to stars like Clint Eastwood and earned recognition in iconic roles such as Kevin Flynn in "Tron" and The Dude in "The big Lebowski."
-His success hasn't slowed down over the years: he acted as the chief villain in 2008's "Iron Man," reprised the role of Kevin Flynn in "Tron: Legacy" in 2010, starred in the 2010 remake of "True Grit," and more.
+He acted next to stars like Clint Eastwood and earned recognition in iconic roles such as Kevin Flynn in "Tron" and The Dude in "The Big Lebowski."